John Kilby Green & the History of the Toy Theatre

 (1946-1950)

-In 1946 Keen’s first
+In 1946 Keen’s first release was a complete

-release was a complete Penny Plain version of “The Red Rover”, including additional
+Penny Plain version of “The Red Rover”, including additional scenes from Park’s

-scenes from Park’s version just to show the similarity between the two.
-This
+version just to show the similarity between the two.
+This was printed on thick

-was printed on thick paper, but it would still require gluing on to card before
+paper, but it would still require gluing on to card before any performance of

-any performance of the play could be made.
+the play could be made.

 The Red Rover – Packet Cover (1946)

-Keen followed this
+Keen followed this with a completely unedited

-with a completely unedited coloured version of “The Silver Palace” on thick
+coloured version of “The Silver Palace” on thick card.
+This was a truly superb

-card.
-This was a truly superb production.
-The use of thick card meant that the
+production.
+The use of thick card meant that the purchaser could just cut out

-purchaser could just cut out the characters ready for performance.
-Such a
+the characters ready for performance.
+Such a simple idea, but one that doesn’t

-simple idea, but one that doesn’t appear to have been used in toy theatre
+appear to have been used in toy theatre history before.

 Benjamin Pollock Limited – Colour Version of Green’s “The Silver Palace” (1946)

-He followed this in
+He followed this in 1947 with re-worked

-distributed as the play included with the “The Regency Theatre”.
+as the play included with the “The Regency Theatre”.

 Packets for Aladdin & Cinderella (Both 1947)

-Keen went one step further,
+Keen went one

-such lavish productions.
+of such lavish productions.

 Laurence Olivier’s “Hamlet”